mariogalea/qualitymatters-apiveritas/readme.md

 It focuses on schema and data validation to ensure that APIs meet the expectations of their consumers.

 **Work In Progress**
 This project is currently under active development.
 Features and APIs may change, and documentation is being updated continuously.
+Project is also intended to be an npm package for global usage.

 Please use with caution and feel free to contribute or provide feedback!

 ## Features